-The Rapid Air Movement (RAM) Drill was developed for use in creating shot holes for seismic geophysical exploration.
-It is a system in which high-velocity air drives rotating cutters and blows the ice chips from the hole.
+The Rapid Air Movement (RAM) Drill was developed for creating shot holes for seismic geophysical exploration.
+The system uses high-velocity air to drive rotating cutters and blow ice chips from the hole.
 The cutting drill motor hangs on a hose that carries the air from the surface and is reeled out as the hole deepens.
-It has been used three times in West Antarctica, where it routinely achieved depths of 90 meters.
-The Askaryan Radio Array (ARA) project borrowed the drill for the 2010-2011 Antarctic field season to test methods of producing holes for radio antennae at South Pole, but could not get deeper than 63 meters at that location.
+The original RAM Drill was used three times in West Antarctica, where it routinely achieved depths of 90 meters.
+The Askaryan Radio Array (ARA) project used the drill in 2010-2011 to test methods of producing holes for radio antennae at South Pole but could not get deeper than 63 meters at that location.

 Equipment Details